robertsdotpm/coinbend/README.md

 * username_complexity.py - ensures usernames are unique and can't be brute forced
 * user_web_server.py - the main web app for the UI.
 Also supports routes and API calls

 > So then ... there's no real documentation?
-Unfortunately no. As you can see: there's a lot of modules and a lot of code and I'm the only developer but its definitely on my todo list.
+Unfortunately no. As you can see: there's a lot of modules and a lot of code and I'm still the only developer but its definitely on my todo list.

 Papers:
 Coinbend white paper - www.coinbend.com/whitepaper.pdf